ritmojs/SpotVital-App/README.md

 * Step-3: Now Create Account.👨‍🎓
 * Step-4: Now add 🛸Circle Code in Join Circle Activity.
 * Step-5: Now you can see the real time location of your friend🏍🧒🧒

+# Request from Retical😅😅😅
+* Rate our app on  google Play store ⭐⭐⭐⭐⭐
+* Comment and tell us about your experience 📱
+* Our team will help you 24X7😎😎

 # ThankYou